 said we should be.

-My reward is with Me, to give to every one according to his work.
-I am the Alpha and the Omega, the Beginning and the
+quickly, and My reward is with Me, to give to every one according to his work.
+I am the Alpha and the Omega, the Beginning

-End, the First and the Last."
-Blessed are those who do His commandments, that they
+and the End, the First and the Last."
+Blessed are those who do His commandments, that

 outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.